Because we’re located in a neighborhood, parking is sometimes challenging.

 The Sunday 10:30am service usually lasts 75-90 minutes.

-The Saturday 5:30pm and Sunday 8am services usually last 60 minutes.
+The Sunday 8am services usually last 60 minutes.

-The Wednesday 10am service usually lasts 45 minutes.
+The Friday 10am service (1st & 3rd Friday of each month) usually lasts 45 minutes.

 There is no set standard.
 Clothing ranges from jeans to business casual to suit coats or dresses.
 The Cathedral can be a little cool in the winter, so sweaters are recommended.

-Our “Kids’ Place” nursery for infants, toddlers and younger children is located on the south side of Jewett House, ground floor.
-We provide a Christ-centered program during worship services and other events.
+The “Kids’ Place” nursery for infants, toddlers and younger children is located on the south side of Jewett House, ground floor, on the Family Ministry wing.
 Qualified caregivers provide a safe, warm and loving environment for young children.

 Yes!
 The Welcome Center entrance is wheelchair-accessible.
 The Cathedral contains several open spaces for wheelchairs.
 Assisted listening headsets and large print service leaflets are available from an usher.